 How This Relates to Tabletop Role-Playing Games

 It seems that over time Packard worked fewer endings into the books.
 UFO 54-40 has 30 endings.
 Underground Kingdom has 21.
 You are a Shark has only 14!
 This may have been a reaction to readers frustrated by very short story lines – in Underground Kingdom you can die in four pages, having only made two choices.
 And some of the endings are abrupt and disappointing.
 Very few take up more than half a page.
-The trade-off is that a lot of the story-lines, instead of ending, loop you back to an earlier point.
+The trade-off is that more looping can feel repetitive.

 This brings to mind some essays I read a while back on Jaquaying the Dungeon.
-The reference is to Jenell Jaquays, who wrote The Caverns of Thracia (1979) and other classic RPG modules under the name Paul Jaquays.
+The reference is to Jenell Jaquays, who wrote The Caverns of Thracia (1979) and other classic RPG modules as Paul Jaquays.

-Turning Jennell's name into a verb, the author, Justin Alexander, contends that dungeons should be looping, not linear.
+Turning Jennell's last name into a verb, the author of the articles, Justin Alexander, contends that dungeons should be looping, not linear.
 That's a gross over-simplification of what is spelled out over five essays, but it relates to the CYOA structures above.
 If we can think of non-looping, branching paths as linear – and I think we can – "Jaquaying" would mean to mix it up a bit by having multiple ways to progress through the story that aren't mutually exclusive.
 In You Are A Shark, you can take a "left-fork" that later returns you to the same fork, allowing you to go right (or left again).
-When it comes to dungeons, you can add the idea of multiple entrances (beginnings) as well as exits (endings), and I generally agree with Justin.
+When it comes to dungeons, you can add the idea of multiple entrances (beginnings) as well as exits (endings).

-However – and I think you knew there was a "but" coming – re-treading the same old paths can be tedious.
-So how do we design dungeons that are "Jaquayed" without being boring?
+I generally agree that Jaqueying a dungeon is a good thing, but – and I think you knew there was a "but" coming – re-treading the same old paths can be tedious.
+So how do we design dungeons that are Jaquayed without being boring?

 Recursive, not Repetitive

-So really the tedium of going back through the same areas is about the signal to noise ratio.
+So really the tedium of going back through the same areas is about signal-to-noise ratio.
 Think about your drive to work, there's nothing qualitatively positive about the repetitive part of it.
 You've seen those roads a million times.
 So how do you keep the drive fresh?
 Well, nature helps.
 An unusually lovely sunset, the change in seasons and conditions, the random appearance of interesting animals.
 All of those things can make "the same old drive" eventful.
-And there are things you do yourself to break up the drive, you play different music or an audiobook.
-You play games with license plates, doing math or trying to make words out of the random letters.
-You call an old friend or parent.
+And there are things you do yourself to break up the drive: like playing different music or an audiobook, making up games that involve license plates or road signs, using the time to call an old friend or parent...

-These same tricks work in the dungeon.
-The GM can change the conditions or introduce new creatures into old areas, of course.
-Instead of a pretty sunset or a flight of geese, the dungeon has become smokey with accumulated torch use and stings your eyes, or the sounds of the party has drawn a patrol of bugbears into the area, or killing the displacer beasts on the way in now means the kobolds can lay claim an area they long avoided.
+These same kinds of tricks work in the dungeon.
+The GM can change the conditions or introduce new creatures into already travelled areas.
+Instead of a pretty sunset or a flight of geese, the dungeon may have become smokey with accumulated torch use and stings your eyes, or the sounds of the party has drawn a patrol of bugbears into the area, or killing the displacer beasts on the way in now means the kobolds can lay claim an area they long avoided.
+Maybe that lever you flipped down has mysteriously been flipped back up while you were away, or a previously locked door is standing wide open.

 The GM can also throw up detours.
 Perhaps there is a new cave-in or hastily thrown up barricade.
 Maybe a shifting hallway trap or an illusion makes the characters believe they are in the same hallway when they really aren't.

 To complete the analogy, the party can play "road games" to pass the time, perhaps with some encouragement from the GM.
 Not fighting their way through the halls and rooms this time might give the party more time to explore on the way back/out.
 Maybe there were runes they didn't notice before which help fill in some of the dungeon's history, or they could use the time to search for secret doors (again).
 I generally use the "you get one attempt" rule unless the fiction changes.
-So here it is; the fiction changed – the characters are traveling through the hall way at a later time, or in the reverse direction, or after having cleared it out.
+So here it is; the fiction changed – the characters have been through the hall already once and this time they are seeing it from a different direction.
 The GM might even let them find the secret stuff automatically this time, or at least throw out really pointed hints and reduce all the difficulties by a step or two.

 Stop and Smell the Slimes!